vllm-project/vllm/docs/source/models/tensorizer.rst

 Loading Models with CoreWeave's Tensorizer
 ================
-vLLM supports loading models with `CoreWeave's Tensorizer <https://github.com/coreweave/tensorizer>`_. vLLM model tensors serialized to disk, an HTTP/HTTPS or S3 endpoint can be deserialized at runtime extremely quickly and directly to the GPU, allowing for significantly shorter pod startup time and CPU memory usage.
+vLLM supports loading models with `CoreWeave's Tensorizer <https://github.com/coreweave/tensorizer>`_. vLLM model tensors serialized to a HTTP/HTTPS endpoint, a S3 endpoint, or disk, can be deserialized at runtime extremely quickly and directly to the GPU, allowing for significantly shorter pod startup time and CPU memory usage.
 Tensor encryption is also supported.